adiflint/Flights-search/README.md

 ### INTRODUCTION
 This is a full-stack Project about flight search.
 First part- Server side: The server was developed in Node.js environment and Express.js framework.
-This part includes a connection with Lumo external API and uses a MSSQL DB in Azure platform.
+This part includes a connection with Lumo external API and uses a Mssql DB in Azure platform.
 Second part- Client side: The client was developed in Vue.js framework and using bootstrap-vue components.

 ### OPERATIONS